 Shipping cookies is not like shipping books or other gifts.
 Cookies require a bit more care and thought.
-And seeing as the 1st Annual Food Blogger Cookie Swap (psst!
-Have YOU signed up yet?!) is turning into something epic, I thought I’d offer a few tips and suggestions for getting your cookies to their final destination in one delicious piece.
+And seeing as the 1st Annual Food Blogger Cookie Swap is turning into something epic, I thought I’d offer a few tips and suggestions for getting your cookies to their final destination in one delicious piece.

 Choose your recipe.
 Of course, shipping cookies starts with, well, the cookies.
 Not every cookie is suited to shipping (that means that no matter how good they are, your delicate little tuiles are probably not the best choice).
 Choose a cookie that is sturdy to begin with and you’re well on your way.

 Have cookies will travel.
 Additionally, depending on how far your cookies have to travel, consider choosing a recipe that tastes just as good 3, 5, or even 7 days later.
 Cookies may dry out during the journey, which makes things like biscotti or gingerbread perfect candidates.
 Softer cookies should be packaged in airtight bags or containers to preserve as much moisture as possible.
 While express shipping is obviously a bit excessive, choosing USPS Priority Mail (over, say, parcel post), will give your recipient a few extra days of freshness.

 Of course, baking your cookies is just the beginning, you still have to find suitable packaging.

 Pack it right.
 Choose a container for your cookies.
 Again, an airtight container is probably going to be preferable as it will preserve moisture.
 That’s not to say you can’t put your cookies in an airtight bag first and then inside a cute gift box or tin.
 Last year, for example, I mailed my holiday cookies in gloss white gift boxes.
 Inside, the cookies were sealed inside polka dot cello bags, with layers of waxed paper separating the cookies and also crumpled into the empty spaces in the corners.